-- 10. White, Navy, & Silver Cord (CTAE & EOPA) - a.
-Completion of a CTAE Pathway - b.
-Passing the End of Pathway Exam for 1, 2, or 3 Pathways in CTAE - 11.
-Red, White, and Blue braided (Foreign Language) - a.
-Any student who completes 4 courses in the same Foreign Language (ex.
-1, 2, 3, 4 or 2, 3, 4, AP and/or 5) with a minimum 85.0 in each level - b.
-Must have passed all courses while in High School - 12.
+- b.
+Must have passed all courses while in High School - 11.
 Pink (Chorus Tri-M Music) - a.
-Completion of 8 semesters of band - b. or 5 semesters of Chorus - c. or participation in 4 musicals - 13.
+Completion of 8 semesters of band - b. or 5 semesters of Chorus - c. or participation in 4 musicals - 12.
 Rainbow braided (Visual Arts/Pottery) - a.
 Any student who completes a Pathway in Visual Arts or Pottery - b.
 Must have a minimum of 85 GPA and in good standing with HCHS - c.
 Participate in the HCHS Senior Art Exhibit - 14.
 Red, Yellow, and Royal Blue braided (National Art Honor Society) - 15.
 Neon Green (Service Learning Club) - a.
 2019- 200 Hours of documented community service - b.
 2020-300 Hours of documented community service - c.
-2021 & 2022 and beyond-400 hours of documented community service - 16.
-Hot pink (WISE- Women in Science & Engineering) - a.
+2021 & 2022 and beyond- 400 hours of documented community service - 16.
+Hot Pink (WISE-Women in Science & Engineering) - a.
 Member for 3 out of 4 years - b.
 Participate in 2 STEAM night events - c.
 Pass at least 1 Advanced Science Course (Advanced Math, AP Biology, Honors Science course, or Intro to Engineering) - d.
 Interview at least 6 people in a STEM Career - e.
 Work 10 hours helping a Science & Math teacher during Pre/Post planning - f.
 Participate in at least 3 community outreach programs - 17.
 Lime Green (Junior Leadership Task Force) - a.
 Participate in a leadership task force - b.
 Participate in a service-learning project - 18.
 Double Red (American Red Cross) - a.
 Participated in 3 Red Cross events - 19.
-Medallion with black and yellow neck drape (JROTC) - a.
+Medallion with Black and Yellow neck drape (JROTC) - a.
 Leadership rank - b.
 Participated in competitions - c.
 Completed at a minimum of 4 semesters in JROTC with a 90 average - d.
 Completed a service-learning project - 20.
-Red, purple, and silver (Journalism) - a.
+Red, Purple, and Silver (Journalism) - a.
 Completed 4 semesters in Journalism - b.
-Cover 8 school events for yearbook in a year (16 total events)
+Cover 8 school events for the yearbook in a year (16 total events) - 21.
+Blue and Gold (FFA Cord) - a.
+No more than 3 unexcused absences in each Agriculture Class - b.
+"B" Average in each Agriculture Class - c.
+At least 3 years of FFA Membership (Current Membership required) - d.
+Earned both the Greenhand Degree and the Chapter Degree - e.
+Served as an Officer or helped develop the Program of Activities (POA) on a committee - f.
+Participated in a minimum of 3 Leadership Events (SLC, Success Conference, Greenhand Jamboree, Region Rally, Conventions, etc.)